• Skip to primary navigation

 Whatever breakfast you choose, I hope it’s a good one.
 If you try out these green pancakes come back and tell me how you liked them!

-hand holding bite of green pancakes over plate of pancakes
+hand holding a forkful of pancakes over a plate with the remaining spinach pancakes.

 Recipe